gravitational/gravity/docs/6.x/monitoring.md

 !!! tip:
-    Since the embedded Grafana runs in read-only mode, you can use a separate Grafana instance to create a custom dashboard and then export its JSON.
+    Since the embedded Grafana runs in read-only mode, you can use a separate Grafana instance to create a custom dashboard and then export it as JSON.

 ## Alertmanager Integration